 My research is mostly about semantic metamodels (called also frameworks), that is, general mathematical theories for developing and studying models of programs and processes.

 But theoria must be accompanied by poiesis and praxis.
-Thus I am also interested in applications of these (meta)models, both in conventional fields (such as local and distributed computing, networks, security, etc) and in new, emerging areas.
-An excellent example of the latter is the new, exciting field of systems biology (not to be confused with bioinformatics).
+Thus I am also interested in applications of these (meta)models, both in conventional fields (such as local and distributed computing, networks, security, etc) and in new, emerging areas, such as the new field of systems biology (not to be confused with bioinformatics).

 Look also at my publications.